xbln/measurement/README.md

 - Add doors, windows and radiators
 - Columns or poles can be placed within the room
 - Arcs and round walls can be placed
 - measuring values are displayed along the walls
+- a dotted line is displayed for measuring 90° towards walls

 ## Prototype
 ![image](https://github.com/xbln/measurement/assets/27554937/7ea7f761-b3d5-4d89-89e0-b71cf212cd18)